Advertising account executive

 Salary

-Salaries at all levels vary based on the size and geographical location of the agency.
+Salaries at all levels vary based on the size and location of the agency.
 For example, executives in and around London generally earn more than those employed in regional locations.

-Some agencies may offer their staff additional benefits, such as profit-sharing schemes, free gym membership, car allowance and medical insurance.
+Some agencies offer their staff additional benefits, such as profit-sharing schemes, free gym membership, car allowance and medical insurance.

-Income figures are intended as a guide only.
+Income data from the Institute of Practitioners in Advertising (IPA).
+Figures are intended as a guide only.

 Working hours